crusher-dev/docsv2/docs/index.md

   <meta property="og:url" content="https://docs.crusher.dev/" />
 </head>

 Crusher is <span className="highlight_cyan">all in one testing framework</span>.
-It includes test recorder(local app), test runner and web app for you.
+It includes everything w.r.t to e2e testing, like test recorder(local app), test runner and web app for you.

-It's e2e solution for testing web apps, we use playwright as base + lot of stuff around it.
-You can record test with low-code or write in JS code format<span className="highlight_red">*</span>.
+We use playwright as base + lot of stuff around it.
+You can record low-code tests or write in JS code<span className="highlight_red">*</span>.

 <UseCrusher />